Population ethics

-For the last thirty years or so, there has been a search underway for a theory that can accommodate our intuitions in regard to moral duties to future generations.
-The object of this search has proved surprisingly elusive. ...
-The main problem has been to find an adequate population theory, that is, a theory about the moral value of states of affairs where the number of people, the quality of their lives, and their identities may vary.
-Since, arguably, any reasonable moral theory has to take these aspects of possible states of affairs into account when determining the normative status of actions, the study of population theory is of general import for moral theory.

 Positions

 All major theories in population ethics tend to produce counterintuitive results.
 Hilary Greaves, Oxford Professor of Philosophy and director of the Global Priorities Institute, explains that this is no coincidence, as academics have proved a series of impossibility theorems for the field in recent decades.
 These impossibility theorems are formal results showing that "for various lists of prima facie intuitively compelling desiderata, ... no axiology can simultaneously satisfy all the desiderata on the list."
 She concludes that choosing a theory in population ethics comes down to choosing which moral intuition one is least unwilling to give up.
+Gustaf Arrhenius, professor of philosophy and director of the Institute for Futures Studies, comments on the history and challenges within population ethics that:

+For the last thirty years or so, there has been a search underway for a theory that can accommodate our intuitions in regard to moral duties to future generations.
+The object of this search has proved surprisingly elusive. ...
+The main problem has been to find an adequate population theory, that is, a theory about the moral value of states of affairs where the number of people, the quality of their lives, and their identities may vary.